Generic Name: dorzolamide ophthalmic (dor ZOL a mide)

 Dorzolamide reduces the amount of fluid in the eye, which decreases pressure inside the eye.

-You should not use this medication if you are allergic to dorzolamide (Trusopt or Cosopt).
+You should not use Trusopt if you are allergic to it.

 kidney disease; or

-FDA pregnancy category C. It is not known whether dorzolamide ophthalmic will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether Trusopt will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 Wash your hands before using the eye drops.